PSBA Legislative Priority Issue: Enact Meaningful Charter School Reforms

 Charter schools are public schools, but by their very nature they have been designed through state law and regulation to be both equal and unequal to traditional public school districts.
-Created in Pennsylvania in 1997, the state has followed a national trend toward privatizing public education in the name of providing innovations in education and public school choice.
+Pennsylvania created charter schools in 1997, following a national trend toward privatizing public education in the name of providing innovations in education and public school choice.
 The law exempts charters from many of the state’s statutory and regulatory requirements, creating an uneven playing field that has not led to a transparent, accountable or high-performing system of education.

 The state must enact comprehensive and meaningful reforms to the Charter School Law to level the playing field between charters and traditional public schools.
 These reforms should address areas of charter school operations, funding and accountability.
 Charter schools and educational management organizations (EMOs) should be subject to the same laws and regulations that all public schools must follow, including the same financial, academic and ethical accountability standards as school districts.